Dollar eases from two-month high as equities rally

 “The dollar has been acting like a funding currency, basically when the world is reflating, when risk assets go up, when equities go up, then the dollar is weakening.”

-The dollar index slipped as low as 94.155 on the day and last fell 0.317%, on pace for its biggest daily percentage drop in about three weeks.
+The dollar index slipped as low as 94.155 =USD on the day and last fell 0.317%, on pace for its biggest daily percentage drop in about three weeks.
 The greenback reached a two-month high of 94.745 last week and posted its biggest weekly rise since early April.
-Against the yen, the dollar was more subdued at 105.45 yen.
+Against the yen, the dollar was more subdued at 105.45 yen JPY=.

 Even with Monday’s softening, Friday’s data on U.S. currency futures positions suggested the dollar had room to rise further, with speculators holding a big net short position in the currency which they could move to cover if the dollar moves higher.

-U.S. Commodity Futures Trading Commission’s broad measure of dollar positioning showed speculators’ net short position rose to $33.989 billion last week, up from $31.524 billion the week before and near its highest in almost a decade.
+U.S. Commodity Futures Trading Commission's broad measure of dollar positioning showed speculators' net short position rose to $33.989 billion last week NETUSDALL=, up from $31.524 billion the week before and near its highest in almost a decade.

-The flip side of that was a large net long position in the euro, which inched up last week to $27.922 billion.
+The flip side of that was a large net long position in the euro, which inched up last week to $27.922 billion EURNETUSD=.

 Investor attention may now turn to the first U.S. presidential debate on Tuesday.